 Large easy-to-read LCD in a compact size can show 20 characters x 4 lines.
 Attractive stainless steel bezel.
-Fits nicely in a 1U rack mount case (37 mm overall height).
-See MECHANICAL SPECIFICATIONS (Pg.
-15) for optional accessories, including a 5.25-inch half-height drive bay kit with mounting bracket.
+Fits nicely in a 1U rack mount case (37 mm overall height) using our optional mounting bracket.
+Or mount in a DS635, a SLED chassis that holds the display module, the optional SCAB and a 3.5-inch disk drive.
 Modules have a 12 o'clock viewing direction.
 See Definition of 6 O'Clock and 12:00 O'Clock Viewing Angles (Pg.
-32).
+32) .
 Serial interface "logic level, inverted", 0v to +5v nominal.
-Integrated LED backlit 6-button translucent silicone keypad.
-Key legends allow assignment of keys to be shown easily on the LCD.
-Fully decoded keypad: any key combination is valid and unique.
+Six-button translucent silicone keypad with screened legend is backlit with LEDs.
+Fully decoded keypad: an key combination is valid and unique.
 Choice of three colors.
-Display is backlit with 8 LEDs, 4 per side: CFA635-TFE-KL: Edge-lit white LED backlight with positive FSTN neutral transflective mode LCD.
+Display is backlit with 8 LEDs, 4 per side: • CFA635-TFE-KL: Edge-lit white LED backlight with positive FSTN neutral transflective mode LCD.
 Displays dark (near-black) characters on light (near-white) background.
 The display can be read in normal office lighting, in dark areas, and in bright sunlight.
 Keypad is backlit with white LEDs. • CFA635-TMF-KL: Edge-lit white LED backlight with negative STN blue transmissive mode LCD.
 Displays light (near-white) characters on blue background.
 The display can be read in normal office lighting and in dark areas.
 Not recommended for use in sunlight; may be washed out.
 Keypad is backlit with blue LEDs.
 CFA635-YYE-KL: Edge-lit yellow-green LED backlight with positive STN yellow-green transflective mode LCD.
 Displays dark (near-black) characters on yellow-green background.
 The display can be read in normal office lighting, in dark areas, and in bright sunlight.
 Keypad is backlight with yellow-green LEDs.
+The default contrast value for the module will be acceptable for many applications.
+If necessary, you can adjust the contrast using command $\frac{13 \text{ (0x0D)}}{13 \text{ (0x0D)}}$: Set LCD Contrast (Pg.
+53).
 The front of the display has four bicolor (red + green) LED status lights.
 The LEDs' brightness can be set by the host software which allows smoothly adjusting the LEDs to produce other colors (for example, yellow and orange).
 The CFA635-xxx-KL has a RockWorks RW1067 controller.
 Robust packet based communications protocol with 16-bit CRC.
-ATX power supply control functionality allows the keypad buttons to replace the Power and Reset switches on your system, simplifying front panel design.
+Optional ATX power supply control functionality allows the keypad buttons to replace the Power and Reset switches on your system, simplifying front panel design.
 Optional 16-pin Crystalfontz WR-PWR-Y25 ATX cable may be used for direct connection to the host.
 Nonvolatile memory capability (EEPROM): Customize the "power-on" display settings. • 16-byte "scratch" register for storing IP address, netmask, system serial number Hardware watchdog can reset host on host software failure.
 The CFA635-xxx-KL may be used with our optional SCAB (System Cooling Accessory Board).
-The combination of the CFA635-xxx-KL with the optional SCAB (CFA635+SCAB) allows: • Three functional fan connectors with RPM monitoring and variable PWM (Pulse Width Modulation) fan power control.
+The combination of the CFA635-xxx-KL with the optional SCAB (CFA635+SCAB) allows:

+Three functional fan connectors with RPM monitoring and variable PWM (Pulse Width Modulation) fan power control.
 Fail-safe fan power settings allows host to safely control three fans based on temperature.
 Commonly available PC cooling fans may be used.
 (Fans not sold by Crystalfontz.)
 A USB version of this module combined with a SCAB allows control of four fans.
 In this serial version, the connections for a fourth fan are remapped and used as the serial Rx and Tx connections.
 See Command 25 (0x19): Set Fan Power Fail-Safe (SCAB Required) (Pg.
-57).
+58).